4 Types of Colorado Kids Activities for Your Winter Vacation

 Your pint-size chef can put all of that time watching Food Network to good use at the French Kitchen Culinary Center in Colorado Springs.
 Classes for ages 13–16 require adult supervision and teach skills like sautéing and chopping.

-Bring your future aerialists and jugglers to Fort Collins Circus to learn the arts of fabrics, slacklining, trapeze and so much more.
-In addition to full-day workshops, you'll also find special Kids' Nights Out that span 2.5 hours and include fun circus activities, videos and even pizza.
+Bring your future aerialists and jugglers to Fort Collins Circus Center to learn the arts of fabrics, slacklining, trapeze and so much more.
+In addition to full-day workshops, you'll also find special events like masquerade balls with dance lessons and performances.

 Get your budding artist to a visual arts or ceramics class at the Arvada Center near Denver.
-Toddlers and teens learn to draw, paint and tap into their inner Picasso during visual-arts classes and how to throw pottery and create masterpieces you’ll be proud to display on the mantel in ceramics workshops.
+In ceramics workshops, kids ages 6 and up can learn how to throw pottery and create masterpieces you’ll be proud to display on the mantel, while those who are at least 9 can illustrate their own anime and manga in cartooning classes.

 Want More?